SocketDotTech/socket-docs/docs/fees.md

 ```

 :::info
-Currently only ETH is supported.
+Currently only testnet ETH is supported.
 Support for additional tokens is coming soon.
 :::

 ### 2. Configure Fee Data